floweredscarf/su25/projects/byow/index.md

  - Your design document must reflect the current state of your program.

- - Your code must be well documented, including all methods you write, according to the [style guide](https://cs61bl.org/su22/guides/style-guide#comments).
+ - Your code must be well documented, including all methods you write, according to the [style guide](https://cs61bl.org/su24/guides/style-guide#comments).
 This is to minimize time spent verbally explaining what each method does.

  - When we do provide debugging help, it may be at a high level, where we suggest ways to reorganize your code in order to make clarity and debugging easier.
 It is not a good use of your time or the TAs' time to try to find bugs in something that is disorganized and brittle.

+## Large Language Models (LLMs) ##

+For Project 3, it's OK to use large language models (LLMs) like ChatGPT, Bard, Bing, CoPilot, etc. however you want, with the important note that any code generated must be explicitly cited as being AI generated.

+If you want LLMs to be useful for project 3, you're going to want to give them small tasks.
+You should think of LLMs as assistant programmers you've hired to help you out on your project — they're very fast and sloppy programmers who have little common sense, and they often need very specific directions to be useful.

+If you give high level prompts like write a "write a lighting engine for my game with the code below", it's going to do badly.
+Prompts like "write a function that takes a Color and a brightness level and returns a new color with the given brightness" are really great use cases for LLMs.

+**Important:** LLMs are notorious for confidently stating things that are not true.
+They don't have any actual understanding, and the code they generate may be buggy or even totally garbage.